Usage βΊ Pre and Post Loader ScriptsΒΆ

 This section outlines exactly how the pre and post scripts are initialized and loaded.

-- When CSF is installed for the first time, two starter files
+- When CSF is installed for the first time, two files

-/usr/local/csf/bin/csfpre.shand/usr/local/csf/bin/csfpost.share automatically created on your system (only if they don’t already exist).
-These serve as base loader scripts, giving you a foundation to add your own custom logic later on.- You must create your own pre/post loader folders
+/usr/local/csf/bin/csfpre.shand/usr/local/csf/bin/csfpost.share automatically created on your system (they will not overwrite existing copies).
+These files are loader scripts, giving you the ability to add your own custom bash scripts.- You must create the pre-loader folder

-- If you already have existing pre/post loader files in place, CSF will respect your current setup and skip creating the starter versions — allowing you to continue using your existing scripts without interruption.
+- If you already have existing pre/post loader files in place, CSF will respect this and NOT overwrite your existing files.
+Your existing setup will not be touched.

 -